petervanrijt/lyumjevsummary/index.md

 <a name="2-lowering-the-mental-burden"></a>

 # 2. Lowering the mental burden <a href="#top"><img src="img/icons8-slide-up-25.png" alt="Navigate to top of this page" title="Arrow up" /></a>
-> Our assumption for ‘a good quality of life’ is the combination of physical health (body) and psychological health (little as possible manual interventions).
-Closed loop systems really have improved my girlfriend’s physical health and ensure less worrying (especially at night).
+> Our assumption for 'a good quality of life' is the combination of physical health (body) and psychological health (little as possible manual interventions).
+Closed loop systems really have improved my girlfriend's physical health and ensure less worrying (especially at night).
 We both are very grateful for this.
 At the same time, I see a physical burden arise.
 This because all (sensor) data, options, and alerts are always available.
 In one of our home discussions with my girlfriend, I asked what is most important to her.
 She mentioned:
 >
 > 1. a healthy HbA1c
 > 2. a good TIR